djarrard-zz/WebmapWrappers/InsertToken/ReadMe.md

 However, due to a bug, specific layer references in the webmap JSON will not get a token.

 *[#NIM094431 A custom print service with saved credentials created from the Export Web Map task fails to print individual feature layers from a secured map service. ]*

+**Check to make sure the workflow provided by Esri will not work before proceeding**.
+This sample was designed as a workaround to the bug mentioned above.

 Contents
 ----------------------